cedis81/rails-api-project-back-end/README.md

-# rails-api-project-back-end
-Back end for my fantasy baseball project at GA
+This is V1 of my second project at General Assembly.
+This repo represents the backend of my application and will be updated shortly.